Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: A paradifferential/resonant expansion of the equation

 \end{lemma} We remark that here one could go further and estimate other $L^p$ norms up to $L^1$.
-We stop at $p=2$ because this is all that will be needed in the sequel. \begin{proof} We first use Bernstein's inequality to see that
+One could also arbitrarily lower the power of $\lambda$.
+We stop at $p=2$ and the power $-3s$ because this is all that will be needed in the sequel. \begin{proof} We first use \eqref{uk-ee}, Bernstein's inequality and dyadic summation to see that